KRnils/RPSLS/README.md

 ### Known Bugs

-* Currently there are no known bugs
+* Currently there are no known bugs.

 ## Deployment